Ok, so here we are in the first week of the new lockdown. I hope everyone is managing.

 I don’t really want to write about the current situation we are in so the above is all I’m going to mention on the subject in this blog.

-When it’s time to exit the venue the same ramp is put back – it’s a temporary ramp, or was – and if I descended on four wheels I would crash, no question about it, and I would get hurt.
-So I zip down, in a controlled motion using a back wheel balance – this was the same at Shepherds Bush Empire.
+When it’s time to exit the venue the same ramp is put back – it’s a temporary ramp, or was – and if I descended on four wheels I would crash and get hurt.
+So I zip down, in a controlled motion using a back wheel balance – this is similar at Shepherds Bush Empire.
 But the door safety stewards aren’t keen for me to do this, in case it goes wrong I suppose.
-So I not only have to be quick and use my wheelchair skills swiftly but be assertive and verbally independent explaining in a raised voice that I don’t need help.
+So I need to be quick using my wheelchair skills swiftly.
+I need to be assertive and verbally independent explaining in a raised voice that I don’t need help.

 I need to be quite loud due to all the other gig goers leaving at the venue at same time.
 Telling people that I don’t need any help, get out the way and DO NOT touch my wheelchair.
 From past experience, when people try to help they sometimes think they know best and don’t listen to instructions.
 This adds a risk of me getting hurt.
 So I need to be 1) Loud, 2) Assertive 3) Confident using my wheelchair skills, and 4) Good at my wheelchair skills.

 Usually exiting the venue and dealing with door stewards and crowds is only part of the challenge to get home.
 London is not too far for me but it’s getting to and from train stations that’s more of a challenge.
 I need to get to Marylebone to get the train out of London to my hometown.
 Then from the final destination station to home and bed.
 Worryingly there is not always an official to help me disembark from the train carriage.